FoXTheCoder/EXT-REMOVER/README.md

 Greetings, tech enthusiasts and innovators! 🚀

 # Unveiling a Paradigm Shift
-Welcome to the Game-Changing School Chromebook Exploit Repository, a realm of technological breakthroughs where limitations are challenged and possibilities are expanded.
+Welcome to the School Chromebook Exploit Repository, a realm of technological breakthroughs where limitations are challenged and possibilities are expanded.
 Here, we present a monumental exploit that has the power to revolutionize the way we perceive and interact with Chromebooks within educational environments.
 This exploit redefines the boundaries of what Chromebooks can do.

 # Take Control
 Empowering Education: Our exploit introduces an innovative approach to school extensions, providing the means to temporarily transcend their limitations.
 Imagine unlocking features and functionality that were previously thought to be off-limits.